 Contrary to popular belief, Cypriots are usually courteous drivers.
-However, some drive very fast, while others, especially in rural areas, drive insanely slowly, accustomed, seemingly, to the speed of a donkey.
+However, some drive very fast, while others, especially in rural areas, drive insanely slowly.
 While the fatality rate on Cyprus’s roads is higher than the UK’s (particularly low) figure, it still compares well with, for example, Greece and the US.

 - Jaywalking in towns seems to be endemic, often because the pavement is obstructed by telegraph poles, restaurant tables and chairs, eccentrically parked vehicles and so on.

 - You’ll often see several people crammed onto a single moped – treat them with caution.

 - Donkeys (often heavily laden) and goats can be a hazard on country roads.

 - Don’t cross double lines to overtake.

 - Don’t acknowledge courtesy by holding out your hand palm outwards.
 This is, in Cyprus as in Greece, a very rude gesture.